 SAMUEL HERTZ is a composer/researcher specialized in sound and climate.
 Previous performances on infrasound, acoustic ecology and radiophonic lunar transmission have been presented at venues such as the Palais de Tokyo (FR), Fylkingen (SE), Pioneer Works (US), Opera North (UK) and the National Science + Media Museum (UK).
 Hertz has written seven essays on sound and the environment, and his research is currently underway as part of the School of Infinite Rehearsals/Onassis Future Initiative. samhertzsound.com

 A production by Layton Lachman/Samuel Hertz in co-production with SOPHIENSÆLE.
 The 30th edition of Tanztage Berlin is a production of SOPHIENSÆLE.
 Supported by the Senate Department for Culture and Europe.
-With the friendly support of Tanzfabrik Berlin e.V., Theaterhaus Berlin Mitte and Förderband e.V./Berliner Spielplan Audiodeskription.
+This production was also made possible with the generous support of DIS-TANZEN and Musikfonds e.V.
+DOOM exists in the afterglow of the amazing work and legacy of Kathleen Hermesdorf (1967-2020) & Mariana Nobre Vieira (1989-2020).
 Media partner: taz. die tageszeitung